transeptorlabs/smarthub-snap/README.md

 ## Snaps is pre-release software

-To interact with (your) Snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.
+To interact with the Snaps, you will need to install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.

+### Requirements

+**Note: This snap is not compatible lastest stable version MetaMask Flask**

+- Change the version of MetaMask Flask to `10.33.1-flask.0` in `chrome://extensions/` to use this snap.
+- Uses in this page to [Revert back to earlier version flask](https://support.metamask.io/hc/en-us/articles/360016336611-Revert-back-to-earlier-version-or-add-custom-build-to-Chrome):
+- Used MetaMask Extension [releases page](https://github.com/MetaMask/metamask-extension/releases) to download a `10.33.1-flask.0` version of flask.

 ## Contributing